Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Dimension Reduction

 and we write all the outcomes except from the $j$ th one, in $t$ th row as

 We use (\ref{1})(\ref{2}) in our proofs rather than (\ref{0}), and in this way our proofs are clear and tractable.
 Common hidden factors affect the $j$ th outcome in (\ref{1}) as well as all remaining outcome variables in (\ref{2}).
 Let $u_{jt}, U_{-jt}$ represent the zero-mean errors for the $j$ th outcome and all other remaining outcomes, respectively.
+In vector form, the j-th column of $Y$ in (\ref{0}) can be written as